Turkey's media purge after the failed July 2016 coup d'état

-Turkey's media purge after the failed coup d'état on July 15, 2016 resulted in the shutdown of at least 131 media outlets and the arrest of 117 journalists – at least 35 of whom have been indicted for "membership in a terror group".
+A media purge occurred in Turkey after a failed coup d'état on July 15, 2016 and resulted in the shutdown of at least 131 media outlets and the arrest of 117 journalists – at least 35 of whom have been indicted for "membership in a terror group".

 In the wake of the attempted putsch, President Recep Tayyip Erdogan's government closed down media companies linked to exiled cleric Fethullah Gülen and his Hizmet Movement.
 Turkey's General Directorate for Press, Broadcasting, and Information also revoked at least 620 journalists' accreditations.

 As a result of the crackdown, 2,308 media workers and journalists have lost their job.
 Turkey's media purge has also occurred online: regulators blocked at least 30 news-related websites.
 Websites not linked to Gülen's movement, such as Wikileaks and the Turkish satirical weekly Leman, are among those blocked inside Turkey.
 In addition 48 online news stories from outlets including The Independent have been censored.
 Three stories were about corruptions allegations involving the president's son Bilal Erdogan.
 Wikipedia was blocked from April 2017 to January 2020.